 NJSO Edward T. Cone Composition Institute

-The deadline for the 2017 Cone Composition Institute has passed.
-Please check back in the fall for information on the 2018 Cone Composition Institute.
+Please check back soon for information on the 2018 Cone Composition Institute.

 Give us your email and we’ll notify you when applications will be accepted for the next session.

 The New Jersey Symphony Orchestra is proud to continue the NJSO Edward T. Cone Composition Institute, a rich and multi-faceted program that promotes new music and emerging composers.
 The program is tuition free and is presented in collaboration with the Princeton University Department of Music and generously funded in part by the Edward T. Cone Foundation and Princeton University.

 Held on the Princeton University campus, the NJSO Edward T. Cone Composition Institute invites promising composers to have their work rehearsed and performed by the NJSO and to participate in masterclasses with Institute Director Steven Mackey, as well as receive feedback from conductor JoAnn Falletta and NJSO musicians.
 The Institute will also provide career-development opportunities with publishing-industry leaders.

 The NJSO and Princeton University Department of Music are well positioned to provide emerging composers with a comprehensive Institute experience that will enhance their careers.
 Over years of reading sessions in which the NJSO has played through orchestral works written by Princeton University Ph.D. composition candidates, the Orchestra and its musicians are experienced in mentoring and advising student composers.
 Through the NJSO’s commitment to presenting new music, the Orchestra has performed works not only by the late Princeton University professor and composer Edward T. Cone, but also by composers who felt the impact of Cone’s legacy as a teacher.

 Mackey—a lauded composer and William Schubael Conant Professor of Music at Princeton University—says: